InnerSourceCommons/foundation-governance/ispo-working-group-charter.md

 *How do I present InnerSource KPIs?*

-Our group could create a software project to generate InnerSource activity charts from GitHub and Jira.
-Depending on GitHub and Jira report configurations, a project could be preconfigured in limited ways.
+Our group could create a software project to generate InnerSource activity charts from common source code management systems and issue trackers.
+This project could be configured in a (finite) number of ways, depending on varying setup of the tools.

 ISPOs can use these examples to advance their missions by providing directly-useable materials that fill business needs.